pgailinas/videoqa-representation-comparison/README.md

 ## Experimental Framework

-The experimental framework compares three VideoQA workflows:
+The experimental framework compares three VideoQA workflows using a two-stage evaluation process.
+Development subset experiments are used for parameter optimization and workflow validation.
+Optimized configurations are then applied to full-dataset experiments for final performance evaluation and comparison.

 1. **Direct VideoQA Baseline** — Direct VideoQA inference using sampled video evidence and Qwen2-VL-7B.